Chelle77322/ItsMyFavourite/README.md

 ![badge](https://img.shields.io/badge/license-Academic-brightgreen)<br />
 ## Description
-ℹ️ A ReactJs Redux application that uses GooglePlaces API to manage all your favourite places.
+ℹ️ A  Server-side rendered React Redux application that uses GooglePlaces API to manage all your favourite places you like to visit from coffee shops, to boutique bars and holiday destinations.
 ## Table of Contents
 - [Description](#description)
 - [Installation](#installation)